rhoai-mlops/mlops-instructions/docs/2-in-the-rhythm-of-data/README.md

 ## 🔮 Learning Outcomes

+- [ ] Create Elyra Pipeline
-- [ ] Get familiar with OpenShift & OpenShift AI
+- [ ] Get familiar with KfP and OpenShift AI Pipelines
-- [ ] Deploy the necessary toolings to start experimenting
+- [ ] Execute pipeline from Notebooks

 ## 🔨 Tools used in this exercise
-* OpenShift 4.15+
-* OpenShift AI 2.10+
-* Jupyter Notebook
-* Minio
+* Elyra
-* Model Registry
+* KfP Pipelines